SebasMir/mikelgb.github.io/_posts/2016-06-08-example-content copy 7.md

 ---
-title:        "Sample Pom,m,m,st"
+title:        "Sample Postie"
 description:  "A short description of the page's content"
 image:        "http://placehold.it/400x200"
 author:       "Jhonathan"
-tags:         "Music""Info"
+tags:         "Music,Info"
 ---

 An h1 header